12 Hours Dunedin

 7pm: Dinner at Moiety

-42 Queens Gardens, Dunedin Central, Dunedin
+42 Queens Gardens, Central Dunedin, Dunedin

 Moiety earned a Cuisine Good Food Awards hat in 2019 with their five-course dinner menu which is built upon local ingredients sourced from Otago’s best farmers, fishermen, foragers, and artisanal producers.
 While that first line might have you thinking Moiety is an uppity fine dining establishment, we’re pleased to report it’s anything but.
 The menu is short and sweet, starts with a few snack options and then briefly lists the main components of each course.
 Expect exciting dishes at Moiety; flavourful, colourful, delicious representations of the region and the stories that accompany them, go out with every plate.